 A snug fit is essential with any head halter to ensure that it cannot come off your dog whilst walking.
 Test the Canny Collar by trying to pull it off your dog's head whilst facing him - if fitted correctly, this should not be possible.

-Pull each end of the thin slip line behind your dog's head and attach your leash to both 'D' rings at each end.
+Pull each end of the thin nose band behind your dog's head and attach your leash to both 'D' rings at each end.

-Pull the slip line through the small yellow plastic guider at the front of the Canny Collar and place over your dog's snout.
+Pull the nose band through the small yellow plastic guider at the front of the Canny Collar and place over your dog's snout.
 With some breeds, it may be easier to do this before attaching the leash.
-Take care not to twist the slip line before placing it over your dog's snout.
+Take care not to twist the nose band before placing it over your dog's snout.

 Ensure you leave the plastic guider under your dog's chin.
 This is absolutely vital.
 If this plastic guider is not kept under the chin, the Canny Collar will not function correctly.